-by Skylar Jensen, Design Assistant
+by Skylar Jensen, Staff Writer

 If you’re anything like us, you’ve probably at least thought of what it would be like to go solar in your home.
 Powering your home with just the energy of the sun could cut much of the cost from your utility bill, and it’s environment friendly.
 But is it worth the hassle?
 And how do you get started?
 What’s the best way to set it all up?
 Let’s explore the world of solar power to help you answer these questions!

 First off, how does solar power work?
 For residential use, solar energy is harnessed through photovoltaic (PV) technology.
 The solar systems that you see powering homes consist of solar modules, which in turn consist of solar cells, or PV cells.
 These cells, protected from the outside elements by glass and/or plastics, contain various semiconductor materials, which absorb the energy from the sun and transfer it to electrons.
 These electrons then flow through the semiconductors as electrical current, until it is pulled into tunnels surrounding the cells, called metal contacts, and then travels to an inverter.
 Here, the direct current is converted to an alternating current.
 Then, it flows into the home’s electrical grid, and voila!
 You have electricity!